Factsheet 24: Mould

 Tell the landlord/agent that they need to arrange for repairs.
 Write them a letter telling them what needs fixing and by when.
 Give a clear deadline.
 Keep a copy of the letter and a record of any conversations as evidence that you have notified them.
 Also see Factsheet 06: Repairs and maintenance.

-If the landlord does not promptly arrange for repairs, you can apply to the Consumer, Trader and Tenancy Tribunal for orders (see below).
+If the landlord does not promptly arrange for repairs, you can apply to the NSW Civil and Administrative Tribunal for orders (see below).

 If you are going to move out temporarily while repairs are done, make a clear agreement in writing about: